haganbt/datasift-sql-framework/README.md

     ]
 }
 ```
 This implementation extracts each of these to seperate records and hence duplicate interaction id's can be present in list tables.
-The above may look like:
+The <code>LINKS</code> table entrances for the aboveexample may look like:

 ```
 +----------------------------------+-----------+----------------------+----------+